Crowding Out The Noise: Algorithmic Collective Action Under Differential Privacy: Discussion

 \subsection{Role of Pre-training and Fine-tuning in Trustworthy ML}

-The final privacy parameters $(\epsilon, \delta)$ for DPSGD are derived through a composition analysis, by considering the cumulative effect of applying the Gaussian mechanism to parameter gradients at every step of training.
-Because the overall privacy leakage scales with the number of training steps, and because training deep neural networks typically requires many epochs of model updates, practitioners have tended towards applying DPSGD to the \emph{fine-tuning} stage of model training, assuming that a suitable model initialization $\theta_0$ is available through pre-training on publicly available data~\citep{papernot2020making}.\footnote{This approach has also been critiqued for eschewing privacy considerations for individuals whose data comprises the pre-training dataset~\citep{tramer2022position}.} Our experiments have covered both popular settings for DPSGD---private training from scratch (as in our MNIST experiments) and private fine-tuning (as in our CIFAR-10 experiments)---and applied ACA in each case.
-However, there are reasons to prefer the pre-training/fine-tuning paradigm beyond just privacy considerations, as the model utility has been shown to scale with dataset size and parameter count~\citep{kaplan2020scaling}.
-Indeed, AI practitioners have moved strongly towards the use and on-the-fly adaptation of pre-trained models in recent years~\citep{bommasani2021opportunities}.
-This raises interesting questions about the role of ACA in shaping the behavior of modern models: are collectives most effective when inserting signals into pre-training data, fine-tuning data, preference data used for post-training, or some combination of these options?
+The final privacy parameters $(\varepsilon, \delta)$ for \dpsgd are derived through a composition analysis, which considers the cumulative effect of applying the Gaussian mechanism to parameter gradients at every step of training.
+Because the overall privacy leakage scales with the number of training steps, and because training deep neural networks typically requires many epochs of model updates, practitioners have tended to apply \dpsgd during the \emph{fine-tuning} stage of model training, assuming that a suitable model initialization $\theta_0$ is available through pre-training on publicly available data \cite{papernot2020making}.\footnote{This approach has also been critiqued for eschewing privacy considerations for individuals whose data constitute the pre-training dataset \cite{tramer2022position}.} Our experiments cover both popular settings for \dpsgd, namely private training from scratch (as in our MNIST experiments) and private fine-tuning (as in our CIFAR-10 experiments), and apply ACA in each case.
+However, there are reasons to prefer the pre-training/fine-tuning paradigm beyond just privacy considerations, as the model utility has been shown to scale with dataset size and parameter count \cite{kaplan2020scalinglawsneurallanguage}.
+Indeed, AI practitioners have moved strongly toward the use and on-the-fly adaptation of pre-trained models in recent years \cite{bommasani2022opportunitiesrisksfoundationmodels}.
+This raises important questions about the role of ACA in shaping the behavior of modern models: Are collectives most effective when inserting signals into pre-training data, fine-tuning data, preference data used for post-training, or some combination of these options?